-The United National Party (UNP) won the First National Elections held in 1947 and was invited to form the Government by Governor General Sir.
+The United National Party (UNP) won the First National Elections held in 1947 and was invited to form the Government by Governor-General Sir.
 Henry Monck- Mason Moore.
 Hon.
 D. S. Senanayake was elected as Ceylon's first Prime Minister.
-His vision was to harness the full potential of the existing system of tanks and rivers within the country to create rice-growing areas within the dry zone, through river development programmes followed by the introduction of colonisation schemes.
+His vision was to harness the full potential of the existing system of tanks and rivers within the country to create rice-growing areas within the dry zone, through river development programs followed by the introduction of colonization schemes.
 This immediate post-independence era recorded a considerable increase in the annual Budget expenditure consequent to the Government's initiatives towards rapid economic development.
 With the accidental death of Hon.
 D. S. Senanayake, his son Hon.
 Dudley Senanayake was appointed Prime Minister in March 1952.
-However with his resignation in 1953, Sir John Kotelawala was appointed the Prime Minister in October 1953.
+However, with his resignation in 1953, Sir John Kotelawala was appointed the Prime Minister in October 1953.
 During the period from 1952 to 1956, Government expenditure expanded to include the development of a wide range of projects outside agriculture.
-The sectorial emphasis was on education, health and telecommunications.
+The sectorial emphasis was on education, health, and telecommunications.
 Increased expenditure on food subsidies was another noticeable feature of this period.

-Witnessing further advancements, Ceylon became a member of the International Monetary Fund (IMF) on 29th August 1950, which is an international organisation working to foster global monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth and reduce poverty around the world.
+Witnessing further advancements, Ceylon became a member of the International Monetary Fund (IMF) on 29th August 1950, which is an international organization working to foster global monetary cooperation, secure financial stability, facilitate international trade, promote high employment, and sustainable economic growth and reduce poverty around the world.
 Ceylon joined a handful of Asian nations in the IMF at the time.